dnigh/ScoobyRom/ScoobyRom/README.md

 	Nowadays however, some gnuplot terminals (i.e. "qt", "wxt" - check menus/toolbar) also provide their own export features (SVG, PDF, bitmap image).

 #### Installation

+##### Version

+ScoobyRom since v0.7.x is designed to work with gnuplot v5+.
+There are new/modified/obsolete commands compared to gnuplot v4 used by older ScoobyRom v0.6.x.

+Try latest version first.
+In case of troubles tested version gnuplot v5.0.1 is recommended.

 ##### Windows